lcreteig/hlapro/README.md

 ## Other packages

-There’s many other implementations with partly overlapping goals (some of which hlapro might depend on in the future).
+There’s many other implementations with partly overlapping goals.

 - R:
   - [hlatools](https://github.com/gschofl/hlatools) provides access to